 Applicants must hold a bachelor’s degree from a regionally accredited institution with an undergraduate GPA of 3.0 or better.
 Students must also submit GRE scores to be considered for admission.

-UM is regionally accredited by the Southern Association of Colleges Commission on Colleges (SACSCOC).
+University of Mississippi is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 18. Andrews University